keeleleek/GF-Votic/GFSS2017-project-presentation.md

 ### To-do

 - [ ] Make pextract2gf code readable and understandable
+- [ ] Add link and short explanation in GF-contrib repository
 - [ ] Use function for switching between bind and string concatenation
 - [ ] Add verbs and find problems
   - [ ] ... mostly in the type system which seems semi fixed